Fedor-Tsyganov/qa-automation-lessons/WEB/Readme.md

+# Web Automation

-This repository contains Web Automation code
+This repository contains Web Automation code written in Java and using Selenium WebDriver as well as some other libraries.